The Bulls head Indian Restraunt is now fully refurbished and open for buisness

 The "Modern" Bulls Head will be serving Rusholme curries in the newly converted dining rooms.
 These will be prepared by Rusholme restaurant trained staffand served from 6.30 pm weekdays and 2.30 pm on Sundays.

-The pub is a Robinson house, and its very cool natural cellar, with a little help and loving care from Paul who keeps the beer in fine fettle.
+The pub is a Robinson house, and its very cool natural cellar, with a little help and loving care from Mark who keeps the beer in fine fettle.

 Although well supported locally it boasts visitors from all over the world and you can often meet Coronation Street stars and other celebrities who love the authentic original Old Glossop Curry Cooking.